RichardFindlay/battery-optimisation-with-drl/README.md

 $ pip install -r requirements.txt
 ```

-Training for all models was conducted on a Google Colab Pro+ subscription.
+:weight_lifting: Training for all models was conducted on a Google Colab Pro+ subscription.

 ###  Further Work :telescope::
 - [ ] Investigate oppurtunties for stackable revenue streams (Balancing Mechanism, FFR etc.) to be integrated into DQN optimisation.